spucman/dotfiles/README.md

 # dotfiles

+To Install:

-- ripgrep must be installed!
+- ripgrep
+- gocryptfs